Conservative Party (UK): Defence policy

 The Conservative Party upholds the view that NATO remains and should remain the most important security alliance for the United Kingdom.
 It has advocated for the creation of a fairer funding mechanism for NATO's expeditionary operations and called for all NATO countries to meet their required defence spending 2% of GDP.
-As well as this, some Conservatives believe that there is scope for expanding NATO's Article V to include new 21st Century threats such as cybersecurity.
+Some Conservatives believe that there is scope for expanding NATO's Article V to include new threats such as cybersecurity.